8 Easy Winter Outdoor Education Activities

 This was a good sensory activity for kids to feel and compare what it felt like to create a print in snow versus playdough or food.

 There is so much you can do outside in winter.
-I hope that the centres I used have sparked some ideas for you to bring back to do with children.
+I hope that the centers I used have sparked some ideas for you to bring back to do with children.
 As long as children, and you, are dressed warmly the possibilities are endless!

 More Outdoor Education Activities